-You can check the routes status with the camel: commands and/or inspect the log with log:tail for
+You can check the routes status with the camel:\ commands and/or inspect the log with log:tail for any obvious errors.
+The feature has a debug level logging that can be used to debug operations.

 Documentation on using the OSGi console embedded in OpenNMS and the related camel commands.